System-Glitch/MaintenanceManager/README.md

   * Countdown in motd when a maintenance has a duration planned.
   * Aliases on /maintenance command.
 See the Commands section for further informations.
   * Backups on command.
+  * Check the CPU and RAM usage at any time with /cpu and /ram

 #Commands: